Julian of Eclanum: Connections with Pelagianism

 When the cases of Pelagius and Coelestius were reopened by Zosimus, shortly after the death of Innocent, Julian seems to have expressed himself strongly in their favour in the hearing of Mercator; and when Zosimus issued his Epistola Tractoria 577 against the Pelagians (417 CE) and sent it to the major sees of the East and West for subscription, with the notable exception of Antioch, Julian was among those who refused.
 He was accordingly deposed, and afterwards exiled under the edicts issued by the emperor Honorius in March 418.
 Julian now addressed two letters to Zosimus, one of which was very generally circulated throughout Italy before it reached the pontiff.
 Of this Mercator has preserved some fragments.
 Of the other we have no remains.

 About the same time Julian addressed a letter to Rufus, bishop of Thessalonica (410–431), on his own behalf and that of 18 fellow-recusants.
 Rufus was vicarius of the Roman see in Illyricum and just then in serious collision with Atticus the patriarch of Constantinople.
 As Atticus was a strenuous opponent of the Pelagians, Julian and his brethren perhaps thought Rufus might be persuaded to favour them.
 Zosimus died on 26 December 418 and was succeeded by Boniface I on 10 April 419.
 The letter of Julian to Rufus, with another to the clergy of Rome which he denied to be his, were answered by Augustine in his Contra Duas Epistolas Pelagianorum.
 Julian avows an earnest desire to gain the aid of the Oriental bishops against the "profanity of Manicheans," for so he styles the Catholics; accuses Zosimus of tergiversation and the Roman clergy of having been unduly influenced in their condemnation of the Pelagians; charges both with various heresies; and protests that by their means the subscriptions of nearly all the Western bishops had been uncanonically extorted to a dogma which he characterizes as "non minus stultum quam impium".
-Garnier assigns the letter to Rufus and the two to Zosimus to 418 CE.
+Garnier assigns the letter to Rufus and the two to Zosimus to 418.

-When Julian addressed his two letters to Zosimus he was preparing a reply to the first of Augustine's two books de Nuptiis et Concupiscentia, which he addressed to a fellow-recusant named Turbantius, whose prayers he earnestly asks that the church may be delivered from the defilement of Manicheism.
-He sent some extracts from the work, which was in four books, and apparently entitled Contra eos qui nuptias damnant et fructus earum diabolo assignant, to Valerius, who forwarded them to his friend Augustine, who at once rejoined in a second book de Nuptiis et Concupiscentia.
-When Julian's work subsequently came into his hands, Augustine published a fuller rejoinder in his contra Julianum Pelagianum.
+When Julian addressed his two letters to Zosimus he was preparing a reply to the first of Augustine's two books De Nuptiis et Concupiscentia, which he addressed to a fellow-recusant named Turbantius, whose prayers he earnestly asks that the church may be delivered from the defilement of Manicheism.
+He sent some extracts from the work, which was in four books, and apparently entitled Contra eos qui nuptias damnant et fructus earum diabolo assignant, to Valerius, who forwarded them to his friend Augustine, who at once rejoined in a second book De Nuptiis et Concupiscentia.
+When Julian's work subsequently came into his hands, Augustine published a fuller rejoinder in his Contra Julianum Pelagianum.
 Augustine freely quotes his antagonist, and Julian again insisted upon the Manicheism of his opponents; again charged Zosimus with prevarication, and elaborated the whole anthropology for which he contended.